dokku/dokku/docs/processes/one-off-tasks.md

 dokku run --env "NODE_ENV=development" --env "PATH=/custom/path" node-js-app npm run mytask
 ```

+One off containers are removed at the end of process execution.

 #### Running Procfile commands

 The `run` command can also be used to run a command defined in the app `Procfile`: